browserengineering/book/book/browsersandweb.md

 time.
 For example, JavaScript might eventually be replaced by another language or technology, HTTP by some other protocol, or HTML by its successor.

-[^dedicated-applications]: For example, if you’re using an installed PWA, are you using a browser?
+[^dedicated-applications]: For example, if you're using an installed PWA, are you using a browser?

 In practice, it is not really the case that networking and rendering are